 No time limitations apply for recovering the deferred VAT from future output VAT.

-However, there are exceptions where such excess or the whole input VAT in the absence of transactions subject to VAT can be refunded to the taxpayer.
+However, there are exceptions where such excess or the whole input VAT in the absence of transactions subject to VAT may be refunded to the taxpayer.
 The exceptions include the VAT paid for delivery of goods and services that are subject to a reduced rate or fully exempt (such as exportation of goods and services, international transportation, etc.), diplomatic exemptions, etc.

 Instead of making the refund in cash, the VAT refund can be credited against other tax liabilities of the taxpayer as well.